Anti-poverty groups criticise rich countries over G7 tax deal

 A recent study suggested the European Union could get an extra 50 billion euros in tax from multinationals if a minimum global corporate tax of 15% was agreed.

-The proposal is part of a reworking of rules for taxing multinationals and big technology firms such as Alphabet (GOOGL.O) and Facebook (FB.O), which now often pay very little tax, despite huge revenues, by setting up offices in low-tax countries such as Ireland, Luxembourg or the Netherlands.
+The proposal is part of a reworking of rules for taxing multinationals and big technology firms such as Alphabet and Facebook, which now often pay very little tax, despite huge revenues, by setting up offices in low-tax countries such as Ireland, Luxembourg or the Netherlands.

 Our Standards: The Thomson Reuters Trust Principles.